ia-Simon/simple-webhook/README.md

 ```sh
 make run
 ```
 The webhook URL will be the returned base domain + "/webhook", *e.g.* `https://test-webhook.loca.lt/webhook`.
+All received requests will be logged to the file history.log.